-A day out visiting some of the attractions within the Cornish Mining World Heritage Site is a great way of discovering ‘hidden Cornwall’.
+A fantastic day out visiting some of the attractions within the Cornish Mining World Heritage Site is a great way of discovering ‘hidden Cornwall’.
 In 2006 selected mining landscapes across Cornwall and west Devon were inscribed as a UNESCO World Heritage Site, placing Cornish mining heritage on a par with international treasures like Machu Pichu, the Taj Mahal and the Great Wall of China – a status which recognises Cornwall’s mining sites as having cultural importance on a global level.

 At Polraen, we have become World Heritage ‘Champions’ by attending a special training day which we found fascinating!
 Use this fantastic interactive tool to access information and resources that will help you ‘Discover the Extraordinary’ as you plan your holiday.